 Less Invasive Compared to IVF

 IUI is a simpler fertility treatment than IVF.
-IVF involves lots of hormone shots and surgery to get eggs.
-IUI just requires placing frozen sperm, right into the uterus.
-This reduces the need for any surgery or anesthesia.
+IVF involves medical ovulation stimulation for subsequent egg retrieval.
+IUI just requires placing sperm directly into the uterus with a small catheter.
+IUI does not involve any surgery or anesthesia.

 Cost-Effectiveness